Bio-based Innovation Student Challenge Europe (BISC-E)

 BISC-E will offer student opportunities to interact with actors in the bio-based industry throughout Europe.
 This can be done during preparation of business cases.
 This interaction can possibly lead to further relationships between students and the industry.

-BISC-E competition prizes – European final
+BISC-E competition prizes of the European final

-5000 EUR prize award
+First place: 5000 EUR prize award

 • 1-year free BIC ‘Full Member’ membership.
 This includes access to the full network of industry members, and involvement in the content planning for the partnership between BIC and the European Commission (Circular Bio-based Europe Joint Undertaking)